cloudflare/cloudflare-docs/content/fundamentals/api/how-to/control-api-access.md

 # Control API access

 Super administrators of an Enterprise account are capable of selectively scoping the API access.
-API access can be restricted for the entire account, or only for specified account members.
+API access can be restricted for the entire account or only for specified account members.

 Note that the feature does not disable API calls not related to the Enterprise account.